-Regional Schools Commissioners – About us
+Regional Schools Commissioners â€“ About us

-The National Schools Commissioner and regional schools commissioners work with school leaders to take action in underperforming schools.
+The National Schools Commissioner and regional schools commissioners work with schools to ensure they are supported to improve and to address underperformance.

 Regional schools commissioners (RSCs) act on behalf of the Secretary of State for Education and are accountable to the National Schools Commissioner.